rileystuartmyers/Breast_Cancer_CNN/benign_malignant_network_build/README.txt

   - Too much noise in the input images, as many of them have signatures in the top corners or surrounding white/gray lines.

   - The actual parameters of the model may not be optimal (ex. using RELU instead of sigmoid, or choosing to use an unoptimal number of neurons for each layers, etc.)

-  - The dataset just doesn't leave room for a model to derive from it :/